robertwahler/win32-autogui/README.markdown

 Win32-Autogui
 =============

-A Win32 GUI testing framework presented as a [RubyGem](http://rubygems.org/).
+A Win32 GUI testing framework packaged as a [RubyGem](http://rubygems.org/).

 Overview